kissofjudase23/Doc-DSA/coding_interview.md

           return (2**d - 1) + left
         ```
   * 004: **Median** of **Two Sorted Arrays** (H)
+    * Description:
+      * There are two sorted arrays nums1 and nums2 of size m and n respectively.
+      * Find the median of the two sorted arrays.
+The overall run time complexity should be O(log (m+n)).
     * Approach1: Merge and Find, Time:O(m+n), Space:O(m+n)
       * Time: O(m+n)
         * Merge takes O(m+n)